 TGbe editor: Please add the following paragraphs to this subclause as shown below:

 An MLD may support TID-to-link mapping negotiation.
 An MLD that supports TID-to-link mapping negotiation has dot11TIDtoLinkMappingActivated equal to true and shall set to a nonzero value the TID-to-link Mapping Negotiation Supported subfield in the MLD Capabilities field of the Basic variant Multi-Link element that it transmits.
 Otherwise it shall set the TID-to-link Mapping Negotiation Supported subfield to 0.
-If the TID-to-link Mapping Negotiation Supported subfield value received from a non-AP MLD is equal to 2, the AP MLD shall send to the non-AP MLD only the TID-to-link Mapping element where all TIDs are mapped to the same link set.
+If the TID-to-link Mapping Negotiation Supported subfield value received from a peer MLD is equal to 2, the MLD shall send to the peer MLD only the TID-to-link Mapping element where all TIDs are mapped to the same link set.

 In a multi-link (re)setup procedure, a non-AP MLD may initiate a TID-to-link mapping negotiation by including the TID-to-link Mapping element in the (Re)Association Request frame if an AP MLD has indicated a support of TID-to-link mapping negotiation.